bluez-sh/gsoc-2019-log/log.md

 in a grid) and then processing them separately.
 This has a lot of advantages including parallelism and efficient use of memory.
 But it is a pain to implement.
 For now I'll have to make do with single image items.

+### June 8: Saturday

+Implemented all remaining boxes which are essential, only mdat remains.
+Tomorrow I'll take care of mdat, and finally test the muxer, and hope it works (which it most probably won't).

+I might have to read some more code to find out how exactly the image data received from a jpeg file will be written into mdat.